 I know I do.
 I managed to tame the hair, my robes fit better, and I've recently dived into the world of light makeup.

 "Umm…thanks, you look…the same."
 I honestly can barely remember him from school.
 I remember seeing him in the library a few times.
 He was in Arithmancy and Ancient Runes with me, but I don't recall him being in any of my other classes, not even the ones we had with Slytherin.
 Maybe I wasn't paying attention.

 Theodore Nott, I can tell, still thinks little of me because of my blood status.
-He may be civil, poised, and too mature to sneer and call me a mudblood, but I know he still thinks of me as one.
-Nevertheless, he tells me he left London and moved to America with his mother to get away from everything and now he's back, working in the London branch of the department of International Magical Cooperation.
+He may be civil, poised, and too mature to sneer and call me a Mudblood, but he still thinks of me as one.
+He tells me he left London and moved to America with his mother to get away from everything and now he's back, working in the London branch of the Department of International Magical Cooperation.
 He's not really close with anyone, but then again, he never was.

 Theodore leaves me alone after the fireworks and I find myself wandering down the corridors, lost in my pursuit of nothing, completely unaware of anything.

-It's not until a rich, deep voice hisses, "You really shouldn't be walking around here alone, Granger, you don't know what or who is lurking about," that I realize the world around me still exists.
+"You really shouldn't be walking around here alone, Granger, you don't know what or who is lurking about."

-Moments later I find my voice, it's weak, "S-shouldn't you be—the party's out there, why are you here?"
+Moments later I find my voice, but it's not nearly as confident as it should be.
+"The party's out there, why are you here?"

-"Au contraire," his smirk is evident even in the dimly lit hall as he presses my body against the wall, and his against mine, "The party is about to be right here."
+His smirk is evident even in the dimly lit hall as he backs me against the wall, his body pressed against mine.
+"I'm pretty certain the party is about to be right here."